How do I find you?

 Like the adults, children may wear whatever they like, from casual to dress-up.
 They will probably spend part of the Religious Education class sitting on a carpet, and may be working with paste, glue, paint or crayons.
-In good weather they play on the swing set in our back yard.
+In good weather they may play outdoors.

 Do you have gay and lesbian members?